 The injury also led to a dethawing of his relationships with Steven Solomon and Ric Parnell.
 Both came on board for the Songlab project, contributing mightily to its success.

-The Songlab sessions took place at: 1) a mountaintop aerie above idyllic Manitou Springs, Colorado overlooking scenic wonders like Garden of the Gods, the Manitou Cliff Dwellings, the Manitou Incline, and Cave of the Winds; 2) Steven Solomon's house in Denver where all the Ric Parnell drum tracks were recorded; 3) a retirement community in Toms River, New Jersey, where Lory went to look after his mum after his dad passed away just when things were getting interesting in Manitou Springs; 3) Taos, New Mexico, or the El Salto region above Arroyo Seco to be exact, another breathtaking perch seeping with inspiration, where thousands of hours later the mission was completed.
+The Songlab sessions took place at: 1) a mountaintop aerie above idyllic Manitou Springs, Colorado overlooking scenic wonders like Garden of the Gods, the Manitou Cliff Dwellings, the Manitou Incline, and Cave of the Winds; 2) Steven Solomon's house in Denver where all the Ric Parnell drum tracks were recorded; 3) a retirement community in Toms River, New Jersey, where Lory went to look after his mum after his dad passed away just when things were getting interesting in Manitou Springs; 4) Taos, New Mexico, or the El Salto region above Arroyo Seco to be exact, another breathtaking perch seeping with inspiration, where thousands of hours later the mission was completed.

-Speaking of the New Jersey experience, getting stuck there seems like it could have been a real blow to the dream recording, in much the same way that getting hit by a car seems on the surface like it would be an entirely negative event.
+Speaking of the New Jersey experience, getting stuck there for a year seems like it could have been a real blow to the dream recording, in much the same way that getting hit by a car seems on the surface like an entirely negative event.
 Not so.
 There's a reason the expression "silver linings" exists, and the silver lining here was that a woman Lory was dating from Asbury Park turned him on to her brother-in-law, who just happened to play sax for some Jersey kid named Bruce Springsteen.
 That led to a connection with Songlab special guest star Mark Muller, Shania Twain's slide and steel player when she ruled the world 1995-2005.
 Mark is all over Come On Over, her Top Selling Female Artist of All Time record, which is also the Top Selling Country Record of All Time.
 In other words, getting stuck in New Jersey gave Lory direct access to Springsteen's A-list music mafia.
 The Garden State studio studs elevated Songlab to unforeseen heights.